IHE/QRPH.mADX/input/pagecontent/volume-3.md

 NA
 ## 8 mADX Content Modules

-This section defines Content Modules for the Aggregate Data Exchange (mADX) Profile.
+This section defines Content Modules for the mobile Aggregate Data Exchange (mADX) Profile.

 ### 8.1 Overview of mADX process
 A Content Data Structure Creator creates mADX-conformant Measure and schema streams.
 Typically, the mADX Content Data Structure Creator will be an implementing jurisdiction such as a ministry of health, a global non-government organization (NGO) or a donor.